 A highly reflected trend in mass-consumption: “Our customers are fond of Valentine’s Day, they order girly boxes of chocolate, with red and pink colors full or heart-shaped decorations.
 It must be bright and visible.
 We do sell it less in France but amazingly well in China.
 We simply follow market trends.”

 Tip 3.
-E-commerce can easily sell your chocolates in China
+E-commerce platforms are great channels to sell your chocolates in China

 A breeze to export products to China?
 An experienced businessman would not swear it.
 Comptoir du Cacao is currently only present at Shanghai Trade Shows because of the complexity to move in China, as material transportation has a significant cost and the products getting quarantined beforehand.